BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 Crucial is the condition of symbolic generalization, that is, **the property of the medium to exceed the diversity of things** and the condition of **unification** to enable communication.
 If art does not exeed the diversity of things, there is nothing worth communicating about and if there is no unification, sense and language fail as medium of communication---dissolution and recombination enable diversity and the selection of the particular.

-Information can only be transmitted if the artwork could be different and *that which is not* is always also indicated by *that what is*.
+Information can only be transmitted if the artwork could be different and *that which is not* is always also indicated by *that which is*.
 The artwork fixes all possibilities and we can talk about reasons why it is constructed or performed this way and not any other way.
 This seems consistent with the information theory of Claude Shannon {cite}`shannon:1948`.
 To communicate about art we have to be aware of these liberties and we have to use them because, again, to gain information one has to eliminate uncertainty---artworks have to surprise us.